Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically the Virtuoso Visualization & Analysis XL tool from Cadence.
-The interface is displaying a graph of a transient response analysis.
+The image is a screenshot of the Cadence Virtuoso Visualization & Analysis XL tool, which is used for analyzing electronic circuits.
+The specific analysis being displayed is a transient noise response of a circuit, likely a bandgap reference (BGR) circuit, as indicated by the file name "TB_BGR_tb_bgr_1" and the title bar.

-Here are the details of the image:

-1. **Software Interface**:
-   - The top bar shows the title "Virtuoso (R) Visualization & Analysis XL: TB_BGR tb_bgr maestro_Tran_Noise".
-   - The menu bar includes options like File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
-   - Below the menu bar, there are various tool icons for different functions.

-2. **Graph Area**:
-   - The graph is titled "Transient Response".
-   - The y-axis is labeled in decibels (dB) ranging from -190 dB to -30 dB.
-   - The x-axis is labeled in frequency (MHz) ranging from 0 to 100 MHz.
+The main part of the image is a graph plotting the power spectral density (PSD) in decibels (dB) against frequency in megahertz (MHz).
+The y-axis represents the PSD in dB, ranging from -190 dB to -30 dB.
+The x-axis represents the frequency, ranging from 0 to 100 MHz.

-   - The graph shows a green plot line representing the power spectral density (psd) of a signal over frequency.
-   - Two markers are present on the graph:
+The graph shows a green trace that starts at a high value on the left (low frequency) and gradually decreases as the frequency increases.
+There are two markers on the graph:
 - M1 at 15.62 MHz with a value of -161.876 dB.
 - M2 at 91.95 MHz with a value of -180.564 dB.

-3. **Additional Information**:
-   - The left side of the graph area has a section labeled "Name" with a blacked-out entry and a green bar labeled "db10(psd(...hGain".
-   - The bottom of the image shows a status bar with detailed trace information: "Trace: db10(psd(VT("/V_BGR") 100u 1.7m 320000 ?windowName "Rectangular" ?smooth 1 ?windowSize 20000 ?detrending "None" ?cohGain 1)); History: ExplorerRun.0; Test: T".
+The toolbar at the top of the window contains various icons and options for manipulating the graph, such as zooming, panning, and adding markers.
+The left sidebar lists the "Transient Response" with a single entry for the noise analysis.

+At the bottom of the window, there is a status bar displaying details about the trace being analyzed, including the specific parameters and settings used for the analysis.

-Overall, the image depicts a detailed analysis of a signal's power spectral density over a range of frequencies using the Cadence Virtuoso tool.
+Overall, the image shows a detailed analysis of the noise performance of a circuit over a range of frequencies, with specific points of interest marked for further examination.
 ```

 **Figure 88: Output transient noise plot in ViVA XL**